 Our Base Camp tours add that extra bit of comfort and luxury.
 Tents are already set up when you arrive, there is no need to pack kayaks during the trip, and we have a covered dining area, propane heated shower, and solar-powered camera re-charging station for your convenience.
 Compared to our Expedition Tours the camping equipment used at our base camp is upgraded to roomier 4 person tents (only 2 people per tent), thicker and wider sleeping pads, roomier barrel style sleeping bags and larger pillows.
 With the comforts of an established base camp, you’ll have more time for relaxing and exploring – plus, to ensure utmost utilization of your time, we make use of a water taxi for drop-off and pickup, ensuring maximum time on the water.

 We first meet the evening before the trip starts at 8:00 pm for a short pre-trip meeting with your guides.
 They will provide you with an overview of what to expect on your trip, provide you with dry bags to pack your personal items and to answer any last minute questions you may have.

-We meet at 9:00am to begin our trip.
-All your gear is taken to our awaiting water taxi by our van and a short 5 minute walk takes us to the harbour where we board the water taxi for the one hour trip to our base camp (in inclement weather our van will return to drive you to the water taxi).
+We meet at 9:00 am to begin our trip.
+All your gear is taken to our awaiting water taxi by our van and a short 5-minute walk takes us to the harbor where we board the water taxi for the one hour trip to our base camp (in inclement weather our van will return to drive you to the water taxi).
 If necessary you will be able to store extra luggage at the hotel during your trip and leave your car parked in their lot free of charge.